IBMStreams/streamsx.eval_predicate/README.md

 // Arg1: Your tuple1
 // Arg2: Your tuple2
 // Arg3: A mutable variable of list<string> type in which the
+//       attribute names that have a match in their values will be returned.
+// Arg4: A mutable variable of list<string> type in which the
 //       attribute names that differ in their values will be returned.
-// Arg4: A mutable int32 variable to receive non-zero error code if any.
+// Arg5: A mutable int32 variable to receive non-zero error code if any.
-// Arg5: A boolean value to enable debug tracing inside this function.
+// Arg6: A boolean value to enable debug tracing inside this function.
 // It is a void function that returns nothing.
 ```